prabhavdogra/prabhav.tech/blog/2025-02-28-atomic-operations/index.md

 - The LOCK prefix serializes access across CPU cores.
 - CMPXCHGL ensures all three steps (compare, swap, write-back) happen as one unit.
 - The CPU guarantees atomicity, eliminating race conditions without software locks.

+Feel free to be curious and figure out the answers to your questions on your own.